 create favorable conditions for the formation of a new point where various types of activities will be carried out.

-All this was observed after the start of work of "Moscow-City", whose office space was actively filled by companies representing the historical center.
-As a result, the traffic load in the old districts of Moscow was significantly reduced.
+All of this was observed after the launch of Moscow-City, whose office space was actively filled by companies representing the historical center.
+As a result, traffic congestion in older parts of Moscow was significantly reduced.

-The developing "Yuzhny Port" will allow new transport hubs to operate on its territory.
-A transport hub will be built here, which will receive a name similar to the project under consideration.
-By 2025, a station called "Yuzhny Port" will operate in its industrial zone.
-It will be allocated a section between the metro stations "Kozhukhovskaya" and "Pechatniki".
-It is planned to equip a pier where water trams will arrive.
-An improved cable car will cross the Moscow River.
-Large residential complexes "River Park Kolomenskoye" and "Zilart" will appear near it.
-From here it will not be difficult to get to the "second City".
+The developing "Yuzhny Port" will allow new transportation hubs to operate within its territory.
+A transport hub will be built there, bearing the same name as the project under consideration.
+By 2025, a station called "Yuzhny Port" will open in its industrial zone.
+It will occupy a section between the Kozhukhovskaya and Pechatniki metro stations.
+A pier is planned for water trams to dock at.
+An improved cable car will cross the Moskva River.
+Large residential complexes, "River Park Kolomenskoye" and "Zilart," will be built nearby.
+From here, access to the "Second City" will be easy.

-"Second City" is capable of causing an increase in prices for real estate objects located in nearby locations.
-At one time, a similar phenomenon was also observed in areas adjacent to Moscow-City.
-The creation and commissioning of this business center provoked an increase in prospects for ZAO, which received especially favorable transport and road communications with it.
+"Second City" is capable of driving up real estate prices in nearby locations.
+A similar phenomenon was previously observed in areas adjacent to Moscow-City.
+The creation and commissioning of this business center has boosted the prospects for the closed joint-stock company, which has gained particularly favorable transport and road connections.

-In the area under consideration, it is planned to build real estate objects with a total area of 7.5 million m².
-To carry out construction work, it will be necessary to spend at least 380 billion rubles.
-The built areas have every chance of getting a price 10-15% higher than other areas located on the outskirts of the capital.
+The area under consideration is planned to be built with real estate developments covering a total area of 7.5 million square meters.
+Construction will require at least 380 billion rubles.
+The completed areas have a good chance of commanding prices 10-15% higher than other areas located on the capital's outskirts.

-D. Starostin, representing the well-known company Aeon Development, shared his opinion: “People looking for housing in the capital should consider how promising Yuzhny Port is.
-Buying real estate in the areas adjacent to it is quite capable of generating interest from investors, since the emergence of a new business center always leads to an increase in demand for nearby residential properties.
-This pattern is confirmed by the example of the River Park Tower Kutuzovsky project, which occupies Dorogomilovo (an area adjacent to Moscow-City).
-Clients who own local real estate are mainly successful businessmen and managers.
-Growing demand for housing will inevitably take place in Yuzhny Port, which will include a modern quarter called River Park Kolomenskoye.
-Real estate acquired here can be resold profitably in the future.”
+D. Starostin, representing the well-known company Aeon Development, shared his opinion: "People looking for housing in the capital should consider the prospects of the Yuzhny Port district.
+Acquiring real estate in the surrounding areas is quite likely to attract interest from investors, as the emergence of a new business center always leads to increased demand for nearby residential properties.
+This pattern is confirmed by the example of the River Park Tower Kutuzovsky project, located in Dorogomilovo (a district adjacent to Moscow-City).
+Clients who own local real estate are primarily successful businessmen and managers.
+Growing demand for housing will inevitably also occur in the Yuzhny Port district, which will include the modern quarter known as River Park Kolomenskoye.
+Properties purchased here will be able to resell profitably in the future."

 The emergence of a new rental market

-In terms of future business activity, Yuzhny Port will be a worthy alternative to both Moscow-City and the historically established center of the Russian capital.
+In terms of future business activity, Yuzhny Port will be a worthy alternative to both Moscow-City and the historical center of the Russian capital.
 The following is planned for this location:

 -